-Fruit in the morning – with a grain like oatmeal and/or if you want, a protein like an egg or yogurt.
+- Fruit in the morning – with a grain like oatmeal and a protein like an egg or yogurt.

-A vegetable and beans/chicken/fish in the afternoon, or grain and vegetable…even sushi, brown rice/avocado, rice and fish sushi.
+- A vegetable and beans/chicken/fish in the afternoon, grain and vegetable, or sushi, brown rice/avocado, rice, and fish.

-A fruit and/or some nuts for snack in the afternoon.
+- Fruit and some nuts for a snack in the afternoon.

-Do not eat after 7 or 8 latest in the evening as mentioned before.
+- As mentioned before, do not eat after 7 or 8 at the latest in the evening.

-End of the day, sun is down, time to sleep, not eat.
+- It is the end of the day, the sun is down, and it is time to sleep, not eat.

-Drink water or lemon water or tea between meals….minimize drinking with meals.
+Drink water or lemon water or tea between meals and minimize drinking.

-Shoot for 8 glasses of water a day.
+Shoot for eight glasses of water a day.

-Having four meals a day makes it easy to get your 8 glasses.
+Having four meals a day makes it easy to get your eight glasses.

 That will work out to 8 glasses of water a day, perfect!

-5. The Stomach is not meant to be FULL
+Step 5.
+Your Stomach is Not Meant to be Full

 Your stomach will let you know when your body is hungry and needs energy.